 In the transactional validation process, transactions are time-stamped via a hash algorithm that was designed by the NSA, which creates an ongoing chain, and a decentralised digital record (a ledger) which cannot be altered and records transactions chronologically and publicly.

-Ubiq, a new FinTech startup, is one of several companies developing Blockchain technology with so-called ‘smart contracts’ capability.
+Several FinTech startups are developing Blockchain technology with so-called ‘smart contracts’ capability.
 Smart contracts are arrangements established by computer code whereby, upon the fulfilment of conditions precedent, payments in a digital currency held in escrow to a contracting party are released on the Blockchain automatically and instantaneously directly to an asset management fund’s account without going through the banking system.

 When well-designed by financial crime experts, distributed ledger technology for P3 infrastructure deals can be a perfect financial crime mitigation tool for law enforcement because it is a permanent depository of evidence in the legal sense and can not only eliminate systemic risk from corruption in infrastructure, but can instil public confidence in infrastructure and help stimulate the global economy.